Aki Cederberg: Other work

 Cederberg has been active as a musician and filmmaker.
-He has been a member of various music groups and made the film Taiwaskivi (2009) with the audovisiual group Halo Manash.
+He has been a member of various music groups and made the film Taiwaskivi (2009) with the audiovisual group Halo Manash.
 He has worked as an assistant director on several Finnish feature films and made a making-of documentary about the film Christmas Story (2007).

 In 2021, Cederberg launched the cultural magazine Porvoon Kipinä (lit.
 'Spark of Porvoo') with himself as editor-in-chief.
-The magazine is published by Salakirjat with three issues per year.
+The magazine is published by Salakirjat with three yearly issues.
 It has a special focus on spiritual and esoteric dimensions of culture and people associated with Porvoo.